 Below is a little map I put together that shows some old logos from the WHL.

 The logo at the upper right is the Flin Flon (Manitoba) Bombers.
 This was a legendary team that produced loads of NHL talent, like Hall of Famer Bobby Clarke {see this, here).
 That franchise moved, and then became defunct, but another team has inherited the name, and plays in the Sakatchewan Junior Hockey League.
 The rams-head logo in Montana is the crest of the Billings Bighorns, also defunct.
-The Victoria Cougars are now up in northern B.C., as the Prince Albert Cougars.
+The Victoria Cougars are now up in northern B.C., as the Prince George Cougars.
 The Kelowna Wings moved to Spokane, and became the Chiefs.
 All the rest of the logos on this map are of WHL teams still in their same locations.

 The Regina Pats emblem has remained unchanged.
 They have been arouind for 90 years, and are the oldest major junior hockey club in the world. **{see the Regina Pats website, here.} The team was named after the Princess Patricia of Connaught, the granddaughter of Queen Victoria; and they were associated with the Princess Patricia’s Canadian Light Infantry.
 The Regina Pats still wear that regiment’s crest as a shoulder patch {see the crest, here}.